 Music is an integral part of a liberal arts education and vital to campus life at Holy Cross.
-Every year hundreds of students take advantage of a wide range of courses and activities offered by the music program.
-Our ensembles bring students together to collaborate and perform a diverse repertoire; our program of private vocal and instrumental instruction offers students one-on-one instruction with exceptional performers from across New England; and our academic courses challenge students from across the curriculum to think, speak and write effectively about music.
+Every year, hundreds of students take advantage of a wide range of opportunities to explore, experience, and perform music both inside and outside the classroom.

-- popular music
+- Classical music and popular music

-- world music
+- World music and jazz

-- audio engineering and music technology
+- Audio engineering and music technology

 Lessons are available through the music department for all instruments and voice.

 All students (majors and non-majors) are welcome to join a wide variety of vocal and instrumental ensembles.